abugid/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 6 kills a process without kill command
 7 infinte message that is invincible to SIGTERM
 8 kills process with SIGKILL
+9 infinte loops that terminates with SIGTERM only